-Causes of scarlet fever
+About scarlet fever

 Scarlet fever symptoms

-Your child’s tongue might also turn bright red.
+Children’s tongues might also turn bright red.
 This is sometimes called a ‘strawberry tongue’.

 Treatment for scarlet fever

+Scarlet fever looks dramatic, but it’s usually easily treated with antibiotics from the penicillin group.
 If your child is allergic to penicillin, your doctor will prescribe a different kind of antibiotic.